Skip to content

 At the end of this course, participants will be able to:

-• Learn how an individual’s insights into their own PDP and those of others can give powerful avenues for understanding life journeys and personal relationships and the many ways we can be at risk of burnout and stress.
+• Explain how an individual’s insights into their own PDP and those of others can give powerful avenues for understanding life journeys and personal relationships and the many ways we can be at risk of burnout and stress.

 • Outline nine patterns of personality and how these emerge from early temperament and are intensified by non-secure attachment experience.